TGJKKUMARASIRI/Quest-9/README.md

 # Quest-9
-To run the application run the main.cpp file.
+To run the application run Application->main.cpp file.